telerik/winforms-docs/wordsprocessing/concepts/styles.md

 Built-in styles are commonly used styles which are predefined for convenience.
 They have to be explicitly added to the style repository before usage using the __StyleRepository.AddBuiltInStyle()__ method.

-[BuiltInStyleNames](http://www.telerik.com/help/winforms/allmembers_t_telerik_windows_documents_flow_model_styles_builtInstylenames.html)static class contains properties and methods for getting the IDs of all built-in styles.
+[BuiltInStyleNames](http://www.telerik.com/help/winforms/allmembers_t_telerik_windows_documents_flow_model_styles_builtInstylenames.html) static class contains properties and methods for getting the IDs of all built-in styles.
 For example, the following code gets the ID of the "Heading 1" built-in style:

 __BuiltInStyles__ static class can be used for work with the raw built-in styles.